-Article first published as MOTIVE Review on Seat42F.
+Article first published as THOSE WHO KILL Review on Seat42F.

 As the “Pilot” begins, Detective Catherine Jensen (Chloe Sevigny, Big Love, Portlandia) is examining a mummified corpse.
 Her fellow officer, Lieutenant Mike Dunn (Christopher Michael Holley, Smokin’ Aces), a seasoned veteran, doesn’t want to expend much effort on what he feels is an open-and-shut unsolvable case.
 The thing is, even the viewer can tell at a glance by the corpse’s painted fingernails that Dunn’s theory is wrong.
 Jensen, of course, bulks, finds some more clues, some with the help of her medical examiner friend, Mia (Kerry O’Malley, Shameless), and quickly gets on the trail of a serial killer.

 If that paragraph made the show seem predictable, well, that part of it is.
 Dunn is a ridiculous cop, but one television viewers will be familiar with, and Jensen is a brilliant hero, again, another oft-used type.
 If there wasn’t more to this story, then THOSE WHO KILL would end pretty quickly.
 But that’s just the start of things.

 Knowing she’ll get little support from Dunn, Jensen enlists an academic, Thomas Schaeffer (James D’Arcy, Secret Diary of a Call Girl), for assistance.
 He turns out to be just as weird and eccentric as she is, and together, the two come face to face with the bad guy relatively early in the episode.
 That doesn’t mean the case is over and everything is solved.
 That just means these guys are good.
 Very good.